 Have a reel good time

 There’s nothing quite like seeing your favourite films on the big screen.
-So when you’re feeling terrestrial tedium, streaming sadness, or Netflix negativity, head to Showcase Cinema on Bentley Mill Way or The Light cinema at the Waterfront.
+So when you’re feeling terrestrial tedium, streaming sadness, or Netflix negativity, head to The Light cinema at the Waterfront.
 Don’t forget your student discount (or your Meerkat on Tuesdays and Wednesdays), or if you’re lucky enough to have a free morning, you can grab a showing for only £5.95 before noon Mondays to Fridays at the Light!
 We think that’s a pretty good way of catching up on the latest blockbusters at a knock-down price.